KennethBenicio/MSc-Multilinear-Algebra/README.md

 # Homework 1: Hadamard, Kronecker and Khatri-Rao Products

-## Create algorithms to compute the Hadamard, Kronecker and Khatri-Rao products and compare the run time performance with the native functions available on MATLAB.
+## Problem 1 - Create algorithms to compute the Hadamard, Kronecker and Khatri-Rao products and compare the run time performance with the native functions available on MATLAB.

 ### Solution: